ToruNiina/Coffee-mill/README.md

 ##Build

-If you have CMake and already installed Eigen library, it is very easy to build.
+If you have CMake , it is very easy to build.

     $ cmake .
     $ make

-RMSDCalculator and SuperImposer depend on Eigen library, so if you don't want to install Eigen, please edit CMakeLists and comment out some lines to build.

 ##Usage